Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2025-10-17-How_Bar_Associations_Should_Use_and_Regulate_AI_in_the_Legal_Domain.md

 Even if some believe we won't need that much information in the future to learn, because LLMs will know those "less important things" instead of us ...
 But there is not much evidence behind that so far.

-So, while administative tasks (including those related to training) can be decreased, LLM can help us with filtering out bad training material, but the „elbow grease” requirement remains.
+So, while administrative tasks (including those related to training) can be decreased, LLM can help us with filtering out bad training material, but the „elbow grease” requirement remains.
 We will still have to spend our neurons to understand things.

 How can tools make it more difficult for bars to achieve training?
 Let me show you this short video as an example: {a one-minute video showing the use of ChatGPT Plus / Agents for passing a CLE training with minimal human intervention}